Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.rst

 .. seealso::

-    See our documentation for class reference writers for the :ref:`list of BBCode-like tags <doc_class_reference_writing_guidelines_bbcode>` which are used
+    See our documentation for class reference writers for the `list of BBCode-like tags <doc_class_reference_writing_guidelines_bbcode>` which are used
     throughout the class reference.